 In the winter months, any kind of heavy-duty moisturizer is great to prevent exposed skin from getting chapped, as well as soothing the hands and feet.
 Keep in mind that all your hygiene items should be fragrance-free, as this can be irritating to people with sensitivities.
-You should also avoid products like hand sanitizer or mouthwash that are alcohol-free.
+You should also choose hand sanitizer or mouthwash that are alcohol-free.
 (If you’re unsure, avoid adding it to your care package, as it can be harmful for addicts or recovering addicts.)

 Snacks That Are Easy on the Teeth